Large Language User Interfaces: Voice Interactive User Interfaces powered by LLMs: Proposed LM-UI Framework Architecture Design

 \subsubsection{Case Study: Application/Task Library}

-The implementation of this framework serves as a sort of “operating system” that functions over a library of applications.
-Thus far we have three simple applications in the library: An account sign-up form, a live weather application, and a Calculator.
-These applications help showcase and validate the core functionality and flexibility of our framework.
-It is easy to see how this can be scaled up to include various essential applications that would be commonly found on smartphones, tablets, smartwatches, etc. Once we can establish and validate the framework's potential and ability, more complex and intricate UI applications can be tackled with the appropriate implementation schemes.
+The implementation of this framework serves as a type of “operating system” that functions over a library of applications.
+Thus far, we have three simple applications in the library: An account sign-up form, a live weather application, and a calculator.
+These applications help showcase and validate the core functionality and flexibility of our architecture.
+It is easy to see how this can be scaled up to include various essential applications that are commonly found on smartphones, tablets, smartwatches, etc. Once we can establish and validate the framework's potential and ability, more complex and intricate UI applications can be tackled with the appropriate merging and implementation schemes.